-To find this kind of distance and sense of not taking an internal visceral, overwhelming experiencing personally, and yet still feeling it and observing it, is a skill.
-One that even advanced practitioners sometimes struggle with.
-For example, Pema Chodron the Tibetan Buddhist teacher tells the story of a deep meditation session in which she became deeply agitated.
-She experienced the most uncomfortable state of mind and her skill at sitting still and being present simply made the experience excruciating.
+For example: Pema Chodron, the Tibetan Buddhist teacher, tells the story of a meditation session in which she became highly agitated.
+She experienced a most uncomfortable state of mind and her skill at sitting still and being present made the experience excruciating.
 She sat like that for the entire session and was deeply relieved when it ended.

 Not “what”, but “who?”

 The return of the repressed is a common theme in depth psychology.
-We experience childhood traumas in our dreamscapes, or fits of emotion long stifled breaking through after excessive heroic flights of achievement Climate Anxiety too is a return of the repressed. in some ways ot is a trigger for all that is unresolved in us.
+We experience childhood traumas in our dreamscapes, or fits of long stifled emotion that break through after excessive heroic flights of achievement.
+Climate Anxiety too is a return of the repressed.
 But essentially it is the repressed “other as subject”, the living, conscious non-human world that we have repressed in our culture.
 This now is returning, awakening and shaking us up with fits of Panic.

 Could we begin to unpick this complex experience of climate anxiety, acknowledging the natural fears for our safety, the grief at loss, the uncertainty?
-Could we then dig a little deeper and find within it the stirring of a world, larger than me making itself known to me, speaking directly through my emotions of its own distress?
+Could we then dig a little deeper and find within it the stirring of a world that is larger than me making itself known to me, speaking directly through my emotions of its own distress?

 I believe it is only with this kind of awareness and willingness to encounter something that is both within us and around us that we can meet the psychological demands of this time.
 We are in distress with the world.
 We are feeling its distress as our own.
 And in this way, our sense of separation is being healed.